mwiater/golangsignedbins/README.md

 # golangsignedbins

+## Motivation

+The motivation for this project stems from the crucial need to ensure the integrity and authenticity of binaries in software distribution and deployment.
+In the realm of Go (Golang) development, the security of executable binaries is paramount, especially when distributing them over networks or deploying them in various environments.
+This repository provides a high-level solution for signing and verifying Go binaries using RSA digital signatures, a method to confirm that binaries have not been tampered with and are indeed from a trusted source.
+The codebase covers key aspects such as generating RSA keys, signing binaries with a private key, and verifying those signatures with the corresponding public key.
+These practices are essential for any developer looking to enhance the security posture of their Go applications, ensuring that the binaries remain secure and trustworthy throughout their lifecycle.

+## Process

 Signing a binary in Go (or any other language) typically involves creating a hash of the binary file and then encrypting this hash with a private key.
 The encrypted hash constitutes the digital signature.

-Here's a step-by-step guide and explanation on how to sign a Go binary: [Golang: Verifying Application Integrity by Signing Binaries](https://medium.com/@matt.wiater/golang-verifying-integrity-by-signing-binaries-9b4497d5d761)
+Here's a step-by-step guide and companion article on how to sign a Go binary: [Golang: Verifying Application Integrity by Signing Binaries](https://medium.com/@matt.wiater/golang-verifying-integrity-by-signing-binaries-9b4497d5d761)

 ## Repository